 It is far more efficient to extract grafts continuously through a smooth, efficient momentum.
 This counteracts the repetition and tedium of the FUE extraction process.
 But also it makes it possible to harvest more grafts in less time.

-Dr.UGraft™ Revolution truly upgrades the surgical hair transplant experience by replacing the need to retrieve grafts with forceps.
+Dr.UGraft™ Zeus truly upgrades the surgical hair transplant experience by replacing the need to retrieve grafts with forceps.

-The Dr.UGraft™ Revolution also has a setting mode that allows practitioners to hydrate follicles as they are scored.
+The Dr.UGraft™ Zeus also allows practitioners to hydrate follicles as they are scored.
 This insightful feature prevents them from being exposed to the drying effects of air, the number one cause of graft death.
 Prior to this, place grafts in a fluid medium was a separate step conducted after a significant amount of time had elapsed.

 This hydration system not only saves time, but also solves a major obstacle that stands in the way of healthy growth yield.